 James Connolly joins the Socialist movement

 In Scotland, Connolly became involved in the Socialist and Keir Hardy’s Independent Labour movements.
 He was also the editor of the newspaper “The Socialist”.
 In 1896, Connolly was to return to Dublin, at the behest of the Scottish socialist John Leslie, where he took on the job of organizing the Dublin Socialist Club into the formal Irish Socialist Republican Party.
 He also founded and edited the newspaper “The Workers Republic”.
 He also began his career as a prolific writer of political pamphlets and books.

 Socialist Party of Ireland is founded

 He also joined the Irish Transport and General Workers Union which had been founded in 1907 by James Larkin.
-In 1911 Larkin was to appoint Connolly as organiser of the ITGWU in Belfast.
+In 1911 Larkin was to appoint Connolly as the organizer of the ITGWU in Belfast.
 The two men then went forward to found the Irish Labour Party in 1912.
-They intensified their efforts to organise and unionise the Irish working man and in 1913 they locked horns with the employers in what has become known as the Great Lock-out.
+They intensified their efforts to organize and unionize the Irish working man and in 1913 they locked horns with the employers in what has become known as the Great Lock-out.
 This dispute, which lasted from 26th August 1913 to 18th January 1914, was the most severe confrontation between Bosses and Workers that Ireland had ever experienced.

 The execution of James Connolly